Kizz4/practice/beginner_projects/age_calculator/README.md

-# age calculator
+# Age calculator

-This is the 'age calculator' project from the Beginner section of the roadmap.sh frontend project list.
+This project is part of the [Frontend Projects Roadmap](https://roadmap.sh/frontend/projects) for beginners.
+And the [link](https://roadmap.sh/projects/age-calculator) of the project himself